 Speedy trial statutes work by assigning a specific number of days in which a person charged with a crime must be brought to trial.
-If the timeline is not met, the charged must be dismissed.
-But, with the number of exceptions they include, speedy trial statutes can read like complicated board game instructions.
+If the timeline is not met, the charges must be dismissed.
+However, with the number of exceptions they include, speedy trial statutes can read like complicated board game instructions.
 The exceptions have the effect of excluding certain periods of time from the speedy trial calculation—making it so that not every day before trial counts.

 The administrative orders entered earlier this month in Kansas federal and state courts specifically state that the delay caused by the orders will not count toward any criminal defendant’s speedy trial calculation.